NATO deputy calls for alliance unity on ‘increasingly aggressive Russia’

 “No single nation can face these challenges alone, so we come together in this extraordinary alliance to face them together,” he said.

-A series of nine resolutions from several committees were to be debated and voted on by the assembly before the meeting concludes.
+A series of nine resolutions from several committees were adopted by the assembly.

+Among those was a resolution on burden sharing that urges all members to redouble efforts to move towards the two per cent of GDP guideline for defence spending by 2024.

+Another welcomed the deepening of NATO-European Union cooperation in countering hybrid threats, while another called for increased cooperation in the Arctic to counter an increased Russian military buildup in the region.

 Keith Doucette, The Canadian Press